-On World Asthma Day, the National Institutes of Health reaffirms its dedication to study to enhance the lives of individuals with asthma.
+On World Asthma Day, the National Institutes of Health reaffirm its dedication to studying to enhance the lives of individuals with asthma.
 This chronic lung disorder can lower quality of life, also leads to considerable psychological and financial strain, and it is a significant contributing aspect to missed time out of work and school.

 These studies reveal that individuals with allergies and allergic disorders have decreased expression of the human gene encoding the receptor on airway cells which SARS-CoV-2, the virus which leads to COVID-19, utilizes to enter and infect cells.
-Results expected from the NIAID-led Individual Epidemiology and Response to SARS-CoV-2 (HEROS) research will explain if rates of SARS-CoV-2 disease differ between kids who suffer from asthma or other allergic illnesses and kids who don’t.
+Results expected from the NIAID-led Individual Epidemiology and Response to SARS-CoV-2 (HEROS) research will explain if rates of SARS-CoV-2 disease differ between kids who have asthma or other allergic illnesses and kids who don’t.

 Another NIEHS-supported research discovered that kids, particularly boys, together with elevated urine levels of bisphenol A (BPA), a chemical used in food packaging and other consumer products –had significantly more asthma symptoms.
 Further research indicates that exposure to bisphenol F and bisphenol S, two substances increasingly utilized as BPA substitutes, is related to asthma and hay fever.

-NIH also stays dedicated to reducing the disproportionate burden of asthma among children residing in low-income urban areas and particular minority populations.
+NIH also stays dedicated to reducing the burden of asthma among children residing in low-income urban areas and particular minority populations.
 To expand the study performed previously from the NIAID-funded Inner City Asthma Consortium over a few years, NIAID recently financed a brand new clinical community initiative named Childhood Asthma in Urban Settings, or CAUSE.
-This plan will explore disease mechanisms and novel prevention and treatment plans to mitigate the effect of asthma in juvenile child and adolescent people.
+This plan will explore disease mechanisms and novel prevention and treatment plans to mitigate asthma in juvenile child and adolescent people.